DFurnes/northstar-mobilecommonsd/documentation/README.md

 handle retries and failures.
 This makes it easy for us to scale to meet demand (by increasing the number of processes assigned to a particular queue) and easily handle retries and tracking failures.

-To start a worker that will fetch user data from MobileCommons:
+To start a worker that will fetch user data from Mobile Commons:

 ```bash
 php artisan queue:work --queue=mobilecommons